 In a previous article, we discussed the mechanics of leveraged ETFs and how to use them for portfolio construction.
 The resulting portfolios applied leverage rather sparingly and in conservative ways.

 In this article, we look at ways to take things a step further.
-We aim to apply leverage more aggressively, to achieve significantly higher returns, and yet manage portfolio risk.
+We aim to apply more aggressive leverage to achieve significantly higher returns and yet manage portfolio risk.

 To apply leverage, we will be using leveraged ETFs.
 These ETFs have some remarkable characteristics, which we need to understand before diving deeper into strategy development,

 When increasing leverage, we hope to see returns and risk scale up proportionally.
 The chart above compares S&P 500 index ETFs with 1x, 2x, and 3x leverage.